eliasfernandez/phphinder/docs/manual.md

 - **`Schema::IS_REQUIRED`**: Ensures the property is present when adding documents.
 - **`Schema::IS_STORED`**: Stores the property in documents for retrieval, even if not searchable.
 - **`Schema::IS_FULLTEXT`**: Enables full-text search for the property.
+- **`Schema::IS_UNIQUE`**: Exists only one of these properties for document.
+Any new document added with the same value on this propery will override the previous one.

 These constants can be combined using the bitwise OR operator (|) to define multiple behaviors for a single property.